 The faculty in Parks, Recreation and Tourism bring over 6 decades of experience in recreation resource management and research to the program.
 The location of the PRT program within the Department of Forest Management provides students with a solid grounding in natural resource management training.

 The Parks, Recreation and Tourism curriculum is designed to develop proficiency in the profession while providing a broad general education.
-There are four major study areas within the PRT curriculum:
+There are three areas of concentration:

 Specialization Within the PRT Program

 In addition to the base curriculum students may elect courses for a minor in Public Relations, Business Administration, International Affairs, Natural Resources or Psychology and several other related fields.